Company Rule

 Congress also took up the issue

-Curzon’s govt reiterated the policy of English occupying the highest posts
+Curzon’s govt reiterated the policy of English occupying the highest

 By 1913 only 5 pc of the ICS were Indians